Alqual/Q--error/README.md

 ---

-10.QS5022: No identifier with the name XX exists
+10.QS4004: Statements can only occur within a callable or speciallization decolaration

 ---

-11.QS6104: No namespace with the name XX exists
+11.QS5022: No identifier with the name XX exists

 ---

+12.QS6104: No namespace with the name XX exists

+---

-12.QS6211: Unexpected argument tuple.
+13.QS6211: Unexpected argument tuple.
 Expecting an argument of type XX

 ---

-13.QS6307: Not all code paths return a value
+14.QS6307: Not all code paths return a value

+---